Leader of Madagascar's military coup tells AP he is 'taking the position of president'

 “Gen-Zers in Madagascar have been on the streets of the country protesting the lack of essential services, especially water and electricity, and the negative impact on their lives for almost a month,” said Olufemi Taiwo, professor of Africana studies at Cornell University.
 “This is a civil society uprising and its resolution should not involve the military.”

-He called for the African Union to condemn “another coup” that Africa “does not need,” adding that no country should recognize the new military leadership.

 Imray reported from Cape Town, South Africa.
-Associated Press reporter Sarah Tetaud contributed to this report.
+Associated Press reporters Farnoush Amiri in New York and Sarah Tetaud in Antananarivo contributed to this report.

 More AP Africa news on Madagascar's military takeover: https://apnews.com/hub/madagascar